Sudan

 Recommendations for Action

-• As soon as circumstances permit, Sudan should finalise and issue a new strategic plan, taking into account the impact of the conflict that started in 2023.
+• As soon as circumstances permit, Sudan should finalise and issue the new strategic plan, planned for the end of 2025, taking into account the impact of the armed conflict that started in 2023.

-• Sudan should ensure it only clears land where there is firm evidence of the presence of mines and should continue to improve its land release practices ensuring more targeted and efficient land release.
+• Sudan should only clear land where firm evidence of mines exists, and it should continue to improve land release practices to ensure more targeted and efficient clearance.

 • Sudan should develop a resource mobilisation strategy increasing its international advocacy to attract new and former donors.